JordanSpencerWu/jordan-wu-deprecated-2/src/books/2016/the-pragmatic-programmer.md

 ---
-author: [Andrew Hunt, And, David Thomas]
+author: [Andrew Hunt, David Thomas]
 date: 2016-09-07
 description: The road to mastering your software craftsmanship is to constantly invest in your learning.
 This book shows you how a pragmatic programmer create clean, flexible, and adaptable code.
 Everything you need to know about working on a project and more!
 seo-description: The pragmatic programmer - from journeyman to master by Andrew Hunt and David Thomas notes.